 If you're not familiar with it, "I Have no Mouth and I Must Scream" features perhaps the bleakest of all speculative fiction scenarios.
 It's a post-apocalyptic story about the last bastion of humanity: the final 5 poor schmoes who are trapped inside a massive subterranean complex run by a Godlike computer called AM (“am" as in, "I think, therefore I am" not ‘a-m’).
 AM has amazing powers: he can alter people's physiology, he's seemingly able to prolong the character's lives, he can create horrible monsters and summon storms, teleport both objects and living beings, conjure illusions and probe people's minds.
 He's seemingly omnipotent and all-powerful.
 Originally a war machine, he destroyed most of the human race in World War III and now serves no other function than to torture the main characters: Benny, Ted, Gorrister, Nimdock and Ellen.

 So let's flash-forward to the 90's.
-The good folks at Cyberdreams and The Dreamer's Guild recruited magazine writer David Mullich and Apple II game producer David Sears to get Ellison involved in the process of making a video game.
+The good folks at Cyberdreams and The Dreamer's Guild recruited magazine writer David Mullich/ Apple II game producer David Sears to get Ellison involved in the process of making a video game.
 It seems like a nigh-impossible task.
 To say that he was not a gamer was a massive understatement.
 Ellison was a notorious technophobe.
-The man didn't even own a PC.
-He derided all electronic games as "computer games" (yes, even arcade games) or as "combat games" and thought they were both anti-intellectual and desensitized people to violence.
+The man didn't even own a PC!
+He derided all electronic games as "computer games" (yes, even arcade and console games) or as "combat games" and thought they were anti-intellectual, desensitized people to violence and ultimately a waste of time.
 How could they get a non-gamer who had disdain for the industry to design a video game?